ibm-cloud-docs/citrix-netscaler-vpx/vpx-responsibilities.md

 |VPX design| None  | Designing and deploying your load balancing system, and engaging IBM for design consultation |
 |VPX hardware/infrastructure failure| Monitoring and correcting all hardware and infrastructure failures | Notifying {{site.data.keyword.IBM_notm}} of hardware and infrastructure failures  |
 {: row-headers}
 {: caption="Table 1.
-Responsibilities for incidents and operations" caption-side="top"}
+Responsibilities for incidents and operations" caption-side="bottom"}

 ## Change management
 {: #change-management}